Colorectal Cancer

 Surgery

-Surgery is the main treatment for colorectal cancer.
-It requires surgical removal of the cancerous tumor and nearby colon or rectum tissue, and possibly nearby lymph nodes.
+Surgery is the main treatment.
+It requires removal of the cancerous tumor and nearby colon or rectum tissue.
+It may also involve nearby lymph nodes.

 Colectomy

-In most cases, the doctor reconnects the healthy portions of the colon or rectum.
-If they cannot be reconnected, a temporary or permanent colostomy is necessary.
-Colostomy is a surgical opening through the abdomen into the colon through which body waste is collected in a special bag.
-This bag is worn on the outside of the body.
+In most cases, the healthy portions of the colon or rectum are reconnected.
+Sometimes they cannot be joined.
+In this case, a temporary or permanent colostomy is necessary.
+This is a surgical opening through the abdomen into the colon.
+Body waste can exit here into a special bag.

 Radiation Therapy

-Radiation Therapy is the use of radiation to kill cancer cells and shrink tumors.
-Radiation is directed at the site of the tumor from a source outside the body.
+This is the use of radiation to kill cancer cells and shrink tumors.
+It is directed at the site of the tumor from a source outside the body.
 It is used alone or in combination with chemotherapy in rectal cancer.

 Chemotherapy

-Chemotherapy is the use of drugs to kill cancer cells.
-Chemotherapy may be given in many forms, including pill, injection, and via a catheter.
-The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.
+This therapy uses drugs to kill cancer cells.
+It may be given in many forms, including pill, injection, and via a catheter.
+The drugs enter the bloodstream and travel through the body killing mostly cancer cells.
+It can also kill some healthy cells.

 Prevention